Here’s the Best Way to Test VPN Connections

 One way to test a VPN client or VPN files for malware is to upload them to VirusTotal.
 The platform will use dozens of antivirus scans to see if there are any problems with them.

-It also helps to have proper anti-malware software installed on your device – like Malwarebytes, for instance.
+It also helps to have proper anti-malware software installed on your device – like Malwarebytes and ESET, for instance.
 The software will alert you when you download a malicious file.
 You can run a scan of your device when you download a VPN client to see if there are any problems as well.

 How to Test VPN Encryption